When you use externally hosted MongoDB, you must manage the backups by yourself, and the following guide explains how to configure the Backups.

 mongorestore --uri="mongodb://user@mongodb1.example.net:27017/?authSource=admin" /opt/backup/mongodump-xxxxxxxxxx

-Restoring from archive dump
+Restoring from the archive dump

 mongorestore --uri="mongodb://user@mongodb1.example.net:27017/?authSource=admin" --archive=/opt/backup/mongodump-xxxxxxxxxx.archive